Open access toolkit of people-centered methods for urban planners, designers, and advocates to make cycling inclusive and accessible to all.

 The goal of the project two-fold: first, to make cycling more inclusive.
 Second- practically- it aims to develop and share tools that integrate everyday people's needs into the design of bicycle infrastructure.
-It aims to provide qualitative guidance (lacking in design manuals) for this with the end user's experience in mind.
+It aims to provide qualitative guidance on process for this (lacking in design manuals) with the end user's experience in mind.

 What is the result of the project?

 It makes people-centered design accessible for professionals and advocates working on cycling.
 The toolkit is research based and adaptable for people to apply in their own communities.